 Where: Oaxaca City, MEXICO

-Counselors: Jay Waltmunson, Kymber Waltmunson, Luvia Lazo (see counselor bios here)
+Counselors: Jay Waltmunson, Kymber Waltmunson, local guides Samuel Bautista and Luvia Lazo (see counselor bios here)

 Street photography at its essence is candid photos taken in public settings.
 What better place to explore this art than the colorful, fully alive backdrop of historic Oaxaca City?
-Campers will be exploring color, movement, composition, texture, and vantage point through the lens of cultural differences and what excites them about the visuals of this unique urban environment.
-Campers will also learn how to process photos on-the-go and how to take full advantage of the cameras they use.
-Instruction will feel more like inspiration packed with outings, challenges, and games.
+Teens will explore color, movement, composition, texture, and vantage point through the lens of cultural difference and similarity and what excites them about the visuals of this unique urban environment.
+Teens will also learn how to process photos on-the-go and how to take full advantage of the cameras they use.

 What is included in the price?